-He became the first president to be convicted of a crime and still falsely claims the 2020 election was stolen from him.
+He is the first president to be convicted of a crime and yet still maintains claims that he won the election in 2020.

 Trump

-But he continues to draw strong popular support on the issues that top voter concerns, such as the economy and immigration.
-Six of his supporters explain his enduring appeal as he makes his third White House run.
+But he remains remarkably popular on the issues the voters most care about: the economy and immigration.
+Six supporters explain his enduring appeal as he makes his third White House run.

-Luiz Oliveira, a small business owner in Nevada, moved to the US from Brazil in the 1980s but he’s not happy with the number of immigrants arriving through the southern border.
+Luiz Oliveira, a small business owner in Nevada, came to the US from Brazil in the 1980s.
+But he’s not happy with the number of immigrants coming in through the southern border.

 “How is this happening in America?” asks the 65-year-old.
 “All these people crossing, it’s an invasion.”

-Mr Oliveira says the Biden administration “opened the border” and allowed it to happen, referring to the rise in border crossings after Biden came to power.
+Mr Oliveira said the Biden administration “opened the border” and “let it happen,” referring to a jump in border crossings as soon as Biden entered office.

-Encounters between migrants and US Customs and Border Patrol at the US-Mexico border hit a record high in December of 2023 but have fallen sharply since, to a four-year low.
+Crossings by migrants into the US through the US-Mexico border surged to an all-time high in December 2023 but have since plummeted to a four-year low.

 He describes how hard he had to work to get his citizenship, finally “earning” it in 2012.
 “For me to be a US citizen is a privilege, an honour.
 I love this country.”Mr Oliveira is confident Trump will put an end to what he calls a border crisis.
 “You want to come to America?
 Earn it, like I did.”